 What other details should I know about your worship service?

-We begin worship at 9:30am and we are usually finished by 10:45 or so.
+We hold one morning worship service beginning at 10:30 AM on Sunday mornings, which lasts for approximately an hour.
+We encourage folks to enjoy fellowshipping through meeting for Coffee Fellowship before or following the worship service.
+Or you may attend a Small Group, if scheduled by a leader.
 There is no dress code – so, come as you are!
 We celebrate the Lord’s Supper on the first Sunday of every month.
 CPC is a very friendly and fellowship-oriented church, so expect someone to introduce themselves to you.

 What is your congregation like?

-CPC is a congregation of around 150 people.
-We are a family of believers who come from all walks of life.
-We are cashiers and CEOs, farmers and physicians, computer analysts and care givers…wherever the Lord has placed us, that is where we are.
-As Paul would say, God has assembled this church as a “body made up of many different parts”.
+CPC is a family of believers who come from all walks of life.
+We are cashiers and CEOs, farmers and physicians, computer analysts and caregivers… wherever the Lord has placed us, that is where we are.
+As Paul would say, God has assembled this church as a “body made up of many different parts.”
 We also span multiple generations as we have infants and great-grandparents and everything in between.
 We love God, we love people and we are passionate about expanding Christ’s Kingdom in Richmond!

 Does your church offer something for my kids?

 We offer a Nursery for children from 3 months up and to 3 years old for folks who are attending our worship services.